chakrabar/chakrabar.github.io/_posts/articles/2018-03-02-artifact-repository-management-with-nexus.md

 I'm using the current latest OSS version `3.9.0-01`.
 Follow this step-by-step instructions

 * Download the correct version [from here](https://www.sonatype.com/download-oss-sonatype)
-* Extract to `C:/Nexus` (or any folder of choice with access).
-This extracted folders are basically the Nexus application.
+* Extract to `C:/Nexus` (or any directory of choice with access).
+This extracted directorys are basically the Nexus application.
 * It'll have two sub [directories](https://help.sonatype.com/display/NXRM3/Directories)
 	* The installation directory `nexus-3.9.0-01` (conventionally `$install-dir`)
 	* The data directory `sonatype-work` (conventionally `$data-dir`)
-* In command prompt, go to folder  $install-dir\nexus-3.9.0-01\bin
+* In command prompt, go to directory  `$install-dir\bin`
 * Run command `nexus.exe /run`
 	* It will show all the log outputs.
 * If it starts successfully, it'll display at the end